ioi/ioisubmit/README.md

 Check that the version of CMS you use supports the provisional submission API in the contest web server.

+Set up both local and remote syslog.
+Remote syslog should record messages from each machine in a separate file.

+## Collecting local submissions

+After the contest is over, you need to download local submissions and log files.
+Create a directory `submissions` with a sub-directory for each contestant, named after the contestant's login name.
+The sub-directory should contain:

+  - `local-syslog` (local syslog from the contestant's machine)
+  - `remote-syslog` (remote syslog from the contestant's machine)
+  - `local-storage` (the local storage directory from the contestant's machine)

 ## Caveats